-Wondering, “what is a Post Office (PO) Box?”
+Are you wondering, “what is a Post Office (PO) Box?”
 Or, “how to get a PO Box?”
-Maybe you’ve already made up your mind, and you’re just asking, “how much do they cost?”
+Maybe you’ve already made up your mind, and you’re just asking, “how much do PO Boxes cost?”

 This post covers everything you need to know about USPS PO Boxes:

 There’s plenty to go over so let’s get started!

 Don’t want all the details?
 These are USPS PO Box prices you can expect.

 If you’re looking for a more secure option for your personal or business mail, or want to keep your home address to yourself, one of your options is a post office or PO Box.
 They’re the most convenient solution for freelancers, city-dwellers, and frequent travelers, just to name a few.

 A PO Box also referred to as a Postal Box, is a locked mailbox that can be accessed by key or code, depending on the specific post office location.
 The box is generally situated in the post office lobby and receives the mail that you don’t want to be addressed to and sent to your home.

 How much is a PO Box?